 Looking for additional resources to help your community garden?
 Here is a list of outside links that cover a range of topics, with a special focus on help for non-profits and charity organizations.

 Community gardening can incorporate the triple-bottom line goal of sustainability – to provide benefits that combine the environment, economic development, and social equity.
 ACGA is committed to helping advance sustainability, and we are working on compiling a solid list of resources to help you and your community garden’s efforts to reach that triple-bottom line, as […]

 Take care and plan ahead for safety when working in a community garden.
 Here’s a list of resources to help you take the right steps and plan ahead to avoid accidents and hazards.
 Brownfields and Urban Agriculture: Interim Guide for Safe Gardening Practices [PDF]: A report of the US EPA, this document is a condensation of […]

 Who is shining a spotlight on and sharing information about community gardening?
-Here’s a running collection of news stories, in print, on TV, and on the internet, about how community gardening is improving the lives of people across the continent!
+Here’s a running collection of media stories, in print, on TV, and on the internet, about how community gardening is improving the lives of people across the continent!
 Nelson Mandela – Prisoner, Rooftop Food Gardener: Excerpt from Nelson Mandela’s Autobiography Long Walk to […]

 Here is a list of resources that will help address basic questions about community gardening and horticulture.

 Do you have limited space around you, but plenty above?
 Gardening on rooftops is a growing trend, especially in urban locations, and there are an increasing number of links and resources available to help you plant a successful harvest above your head.

 Everyone can be involved in community gardening, no matter who they are!
 Below is a set of resources that you can use to help make your garden and programs universally accessible to all people, including seniors and people with varying levels of ability.